Coiot/cbr-main/src/albums/s3/episode44.md

 - scene_number: 57
   scene_title: "All back to normal"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene57.jpg
   narration: "<p>I- Huh?
 Who liberated these guys?
 I don’t see any units nearby except Nexuses, so let’s get ready for round 2 of Gaochang not dying.
-Honestly this is probably the best thing that has happened this part.
+Honestly this is probably the best thing that has happened this episode.
 Also, Mohave takes back North Honshu, restoring us to the status quo in the region after so much pain.
 I’m sure Kayapo is behind this somehow.</p>"
 - scene_number: 58
   scene_title: "Same as it ever was"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene58.jpg